epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **Memory File**: A file containing the initial contents of a Block RAM instance used in an FPGA design.

 - **Memory Mapped IO**: Memory-mapped I/O uses the same address space to address both main memory and I/O devices.
 The memory and registers of the I/O devices are mapped to (associated with) address values.
 So a memory address may refer to either a portion of physical RAM or instead to the memory and registers of the I/O device.

 - **MIG**: Memory Interface Generator, a parameterizable Xilinx IP module used to generate a Memory Controller.

 - **MEMC**: Memory Controller.

 - **Migen**: A Python-based toolbox for building digital hardware.
 Built on FHDL.

 - **MMI**: Memory Map Information file.
 An MMI file is an XML file that syntactically describes how individual block RAMs make up a contiguous logical data space.

 - **MSB**: Most Significant Bit.

 - **MUX**: Multiplexer.

 - **NDM Reset**: Non-Debug Module reset signal/domain.

+- **OLOGIC**: A dedicated synchronous block sending data out of the FPGA through the IOB (Xilinx terminology.
+See [Arty A7 Reference Manual](https://digilent.com/reference/programmable-logic/arty-a7/reference-manual)).

 - **OOC**: Vivado's OOC mode or OOC flow lets you synthesize, implement, and analyze design modules in a hierarchical design.

 - **OpenOCD**: Open On-Chip Debugger, open-source software that interfaces with a hardware debugger's JTAG port.

+- **PCB**: Printed Circuit Board.

 - **PCM**: Pulse-Code Modulation.
 PCM data are digital audio samples.

 - **.picoasm**: PicoRV assembly source code file extension.

 - **.picobin**: PicoRV program binary file extension.

 - **PicoRV32**: A size-optimized RISC-V CPU, used as a *soft* DMA controller in BoxLambda.

 - **PIT**: Programmable Interval Timer.

 - **PLL Primitive**: A Phase-Locked-Loop-based clock primitive on FPGA.